 Today's decentralized stablecoins rely on liquidation markets to secure stable value.
 This makes them vulnerable to cascading liquidations and difficult to scale.

 The SPOT token is a CPI-tracking stable asset that uses zero-liquidation tranching to provide stability.
 It is designed to:

-The system is designed to bend safely rather than breaking catastrophically in the face of extreme market conditions—and can forever resume its function of stable value storage after disruptions without reliance on bailouts.
-SPOT can be held directly as a refuge from inflation, used as a peer-to-peer digital cash, or rotated in as alternative collateral to USDC within existing reserves.
+SPOT can be held directly as a refuge from inflation, used as a peer-to-peer digital cash, or held as alternative collateral to USDC within reserves.

 AMPL is the underlying collateral asset used in the SPOT protocol and staking AMPL is a public good for the SPOT ecosystem.
 Any holder of AMPL benefits from SPOT's network growth.
 Stakers can earn additional rewards and help secure SPOT as a store of value by depositing their AMPL in the rotation vault.

 SPOT is an inflation-resistant stable asset.
 Holders of SPOT benefit from durable long-term stability.
 Staking SPOT in liquidity pools a public good for the SPOT ecosystem.
 Any SPOT holder can pair it with USDC to generate volume-based fees without impermanent loss by staking on Uniswap.